 - Ask your child to read the book aloud at their own pace.
 Notice the following: - Are they turning the pages front to back and reading from left to right?
-Help them with these concepts if needed. - If they stumble on a word, encourage them to look for clues in the illustrations, from the - urrounding words, from the overall meaning of the text. • Encourage them to apply their phonics (sounds) skills to break down the word.
+Help them with these concepts if needed.

+- If they struble on a word, encourage them to look for clues in the illustrations, from the surrounding words, from the overall meaning of the text.
+Encourage them to apply their phonics (sounds) skills to break down the word.

-- As your child reads the book, pause to ask the following comprehension questions: - Page 1: Why did the author use an exclamation mark in the title of this book? . - Pages 6-7: Do you play sport?
-How many times a week do you play? . - Page 14: What does 'energetic' mean? - Page 20: What does Yuri do on Tuesdays?
+- As your child reads the book, pause to ask the following comprehension questions: - Page 1: Why did the author use an exclamation mark in the title of this book?
+Pages 6-7: Do you play sport?
+How many times a week do you play?
+Page 14: What does 'energetic' mean?
+Page 20: What does Yuri do on Tuesdays?

+- Page 20: What does Yuri do on Tuesdays?
 End-of-book: Is this a fiction or non-fiction book?
 How do you know?